uhqd/esapiForDummies/README.md

 # ESAPI For Dummies

-This is a very simple introduction for very beginners: how to start step by step a Varian Eclipse Script (ESAPI) ESAPI scripts allow to automatize routine tasks in Varian Eclipse (Treatment Planification module) This repository only contains this README file.
+This is a very simple introduction for very beginners: how to start step by step a Varian Eclipse Script (ESAPI).

+ESAPI scripts allow to automatize routine tasks in Varian Eclipse (Treatment Planification module) This repository only contains this README file.
 It should help very beginners to start their first script ESAPI for VARIAN Eclipse.
 I tried to make it as simple and as short as possible.
-If this first step is understood, readers will be able to download and try all the script available from my github account (or other users)
+If this first step is understood, readers will be able to download and try all the script available from my github account (or other users).

 ## 1. Install Visual Studio
 First install on your computer (Windows) a free version of Visual Studio.
 I recommend  [Visual Studio Community 2022](https://visualstudio.microsoft.com/fr/vs/community/)